javiercanadillas/asm-gke/Readme.md

 <title>Simple Bookstore App</title>
 ```

-From a compromised pod outside of the mesh, we can get all the data we want from pods inside the mesh, since pods in the service mesh don't require any authentication.
-To respect Zero trust principles, we need to enforce mTLS to make sure communications within the service mesh are encrypted.
+From a compromised pod outside of the mesh, we can get request data from pods inside the mesh, since pods in the service mesh don't require any authentication.
+To respect Zero trust principles, we need to enforce strict mTLS rules to make sure communications within the service mesh are encrypted.

 ### Apply mTLS destination rules and policy for all versions

+We will first apply destination rules that use mTLS, then apply an authentication policy that enforces strict mTLS.

-The file we are going to apply here is `artifacts/destination-rule-all-mtls.yaml`. **Edit it and have a look at its structure**:
+First, the file we are going to apply is `artifacts/destination-rule-all-mtls.yaml`. **Edit it and have a look at its structure**:

 ```bash
 less artifacts/destination-rule-all-mtls.yaml